ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 ### Saving model restarts

+TODO: Wait for finalisation of date based restarts for ESM
 {{ model }} outputs restart files after every run to allow for subsequent runs to start from a previously saved model state.<br>
 Restart files can occupy a significant amount of disk space, and keeping a lot of them is often not necessary.